 Ovid could be technically accomplished, but he got a little bit too playful, for which the ever-stern Augustus exiled him from Rome.
 His poetry has survived however as a delight and entertainment of the Western tradition ever since.

 A bit different is the elegant Horace, 65–8 B.C., a sage, urbane Epicurean.
-He was prized in his own time and has been prized ever since.
+He was prized in his own time and prized ever since.
 Perhaps the most technically accomplished of all the Roman poets, he was patronized by a man named Maecenas, whose name became a synonym for patronage throughout the Western tradition.
 Horace was one of those who flourished under Augustus, whose regime provided an opportunity for him to do all that he was able to do.
-He wrote odes.
-He wrote satires.
-He wrote letters.
-He wrote a treatise on poetry.
-Again, a man of considerable learning, of considerable breadth, of considerable ability.
+He wrote odes, satires, letters, even a treatise on poetry.
+He was a man of considerable learning, breadth, and ability.

 Here is a 17th-century translation of one of Horace’s odes:

 The gods above to me or thee will send;

 That thou mayest know what better can befall:

 Whether thou liv’st more winters, or thy last

 Be this, which Tyrrhene waves ’gainst rocks do cast.